foliagecanine/tritium-os/prgms/docs/COMPILING.md

 ### Compiling C
 For C programs, it's a little more complicated.
-It is reccommended to use a program like GNU Make for automation of the compilation.
+It is recommended to use a program like GNU Make for automation of the compilation.

 In the main c file, make sure you put code such as
 ```C